Skip to content

 Sometimes we may be informed of vulnerability through written communication:

-• A supporter may email or write to indicate they are permanently vulnerable
+• an individual may email or write to indicate they are permanently in a vulnerable situation

-• A supporter’s family member or carer may indicate they are vulnerable
+• a person’s family member or carer may indicate they are in a vulnerable circumstance.

-We try to use our best judgement where we have grounds to believe that a supporter is vulnerable to ensure we communicate with them in a way that meets their needs.
-We may respond in the following appropriate ways:
+We try to use our best judgement where we have grounds to believe that a person is in a vulnerable situation to ensure we communicate with them in a way that meets their needs, and we aim to ensure a supporter is fully informed and supported to make a decision that is right for them.
+To do this we may respond in the following appropriate ways:

-• Asking if the individual would prefer another method of communication
+• ask the individual if they would prefer another method of communication

-• Checking their understanding of what they have agreed to.
-It may be appropriate to repeat back what they have agreed to and we may offer to write or email them to confirm what they have decided.
+• check their understanding of what they have agreed to.
+It may be appropriate to repeat what they have agreed to, and we may offer to write to or email them to confirm what they have decided.

-• Decide that it is inappropriate to continue with the conversation, aiming to end the interaction in a positive and pleasant manner.
+• decide that it is inappropriate to continue with a conversation, aiming to end the interaction in a positive and pleasant manner.

 Other important points

-• CBM UK does not identify vulnerable supporters based on age, disability or any other social indicator, but deals with each person on a case-by-case basis.
-We try to ensure every supporter is given the appropriate information so they can make an informed decision about giving.
+• CBM UK does not identify vulnerable people based on age, disability or any other social indicator, but deals with each person on an individual basis.
+We try to ensure every person is given the appropriate information so they can make an informed decision.

 • Should CBM UK receive information about a supporter’s vulnerability from a third party, we may not act on any request to alter the supporter’s preferences unless the third party can provide evidence that he or she has the authority to act on behalf of the supporter.

-• When we have been given information about, or identified a vulnerable person, we act upon this and ascertain what kind of communication, if any, is acceptable.
-Our database is then updated to reflect this.
+• When we have been given information about a person or have identified a vulnerable situation, we act upon this and ascertain what kind of communication, if any, is acceptable.
+Our records are then updated to reflect this.